 Even if you’re not a fight fan, watching Muay Thai in Bangkok will be a memory that lives with you forever.

 Yes.
 Mostly all the Muay Thai stadiums in Bangkok allow kids to enter.
 Keep in mind, though, that Muay Thai is, at times, a brutally unforgiving sport.
 Fighters get cut.
-The get knocked out.
+They get knocked out.
 And they are sometimes carried out of the ring on stretchers.
-Most of them heal up rather quickly.
-But for sensitive children, it could be too much to take in.
+For sensitive children, it could be too much to take in.
+You can dive deeper into the topic with my Muay Thai viewing guide for families with kids.

-Staff at Muay Thai stadiums around Bangkok go to great measures to make sure spectators are safe and enjoying themselves at all times.
+Staff at Muay Thai stadiums around Bangkok go to great measures to make sure spectators are safe and enjoy themselves at all times.

 No. Most of the gamblers who attend the stadiums are working-class Thais who enjoy betting on the fights.
 In all my years of going to the stadiums (since 2007), I’ve never seen a gambler bother a non-Thai spectator.